gentoo-crate-dist/railway/README.md

 - Show more information like prices
 - Many different search profiles, e.g
     - DB
-    - SNCF
     - ÖBB
     - BART
-    - ...
-(36 more).
+    - ... (many more).
 For a full list of supported profiles, see [hafas-rs](https://gitlab.com/schmiddi-on-mobile/hafas-rs#profiles) which is used to query the application data.

 ## Donate